matt-cassinelli/rocket-ninja/readme.md

 ## Rocket Ninja

 A 2D platformer with a focus on enjoyable movement.

-Dodge rockets and reach the door before your time runs out!

 ## Play